AUGMXNT/perfi/README.md

   * You can see a preview of some of that sort of thing here: https://github.com/AUGMXNT/frax-analysis/

 ## Caveats
-* Somes types of defi transactions still aren't handled well (balancer/Curve-style multi-asset LP entries, maybe some more exotic hedging/margin strategies aren't accounted for, DSA/EOA-style operations, like Instadapp, UniV3 multicalls, GMX/GLP)
+* Somes types of defi transactions still aren't handled well (balancer/Curve-style multi-asset LP entries, maybe some more exotic hedging/margin strategies aren't accounted for, DSA/EOA-style operations, like Instadapp, UniV3 multicalls, GMX/GLP) and are ignored (but should be logged)
 * We don't support NFTs very well atm, [sorry](https://twitter.com/DanielitoG25/status/1498358636648800257)
 * Tax treatments are hard coded and may not match your tax regime/preferences.
 In future versions we plan on making this easier to personalize/configure
 * Only supports some EVM chains atm